loftware/docs/CODE_OF_CONDUCT.md

 * Demonstrating empathy and kindness toward other people
 * Being respectful of differing opinions, viewpoints, and experiences
-* Giving and gracefully accepting constructive feedback
+* Giving and gracefully accepting constructive feedback in a way that encourages rather than discourages further contribution.
 * Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the